Choosing a Home Builder is an Important Decision – Here’s How to Get it Right

 And you have to know exactly what you want to have done.

-I had an interesting conversation with a young couple at a party a year or two ago; they’d built their dream home with a local builder and everything had gone wrong.
+I had an interesting conversation with a young couple at a party a while ago; they’d built their dream home with a local builder and everything had gone wrong.
 It took too long, it cost too much, and the builder declared bankruptcy before the house was done, throwing the whole project into chaos.
 What a shame!

 That builder, by the way, has fled town and has set up shop in another unsuspecting suburb in another state…